fpc/FPCSource/packages/fcl-db/src/sqldb/mssql/readme.txt

 Using in Lazarus:
 =================
-1. Put on the form TSQLConnector and set property ConnectorType=MSSQLServer
+1. Put on the form TMSSQLConnection or TSQLConnector and set property ConnectorType=MSSQLServer
 2. Put into uses clause mssqlconn unit